InnoAzie/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Move the file betty from /tmp/ to /tmp/my_first_directory
 8. Delete the file betty
-9. Delete the directory my_first_directory that is in the /tmp directory 10.Script that changes the working directory to the previous one 11.Script that prints the type of the file named
+9. Delete the directory my_first_directory that is in the /tmp directory
+10. Script that changes the working directory to the previous one
+12. Script that prints the type of the file named
+13. Create a symbolic link to /bin/ls, named __ls__